MissingCore/Music/README.md

 - Queues
 - Automatically extraction of metadata w/ [@missingcore/audio-metadata](https://github.com/MissingCore/audio-metadata)

+> See potential upcoming features in future updates in [this discussion post](https://github.com/MissingCore/Music/discussions/9).

 # Design

 Music is based on the design seen in this [comment on the Nothing Community forums](https://nothing.community/d/1825-nothing-music-player-app/2), created by [Alkid Shuli (alKid)](https://bento.me/alkid).